Defining Mental Illness

 Understanding Frustration, Helplessness and Anxiety

-It is difficult for anyone to deal with strange thinking and bizarre and unpredictable behavior.
+It is difficult for anyone to deal with strange thinking and bizarre and unpredictable behaviour.
 Imagine what it must be for families of people with mental illness.
 It is bewildering, frightening and exhausting.
 Even when the person is stabilized on medication, the apathy and lack of motivation can be frustrating.

-Blame and guilt
+Blame and Guilt

 It is important to recognize that a person with a mental illness is a loving family member and/or friend and not a magician.
 None of us can change anyone else, we can only be supportive of ourselves and our loved one as each of us attempts to find ways to manage mental illness.
 Focus on the good things that happened during each day.
 Realize that we all have physical and emotional limits.
 Do not blame yourself or others if that limit is reached.